-Phase II starts in 2022 and involves the integration of Nature branded journals into the open access publishing part of the agreement (see additional details below).
+Phase II is anticipated to begin later in 2022 and will eventually integrate Nature branded journals into the open access publishing part of the agreement (see additional details below).

 The agreement includes the following titles and timeline for reading access and open access publishing support:

 |Springer Nature title category/imprint||Reading Access||OA Publishing 2021

 |SUBSCRIPTION / HYBRID JOURNALS|

 |Nature full OA journals (e.g. Scientific Reports, Nature Communications, and Nature Partner Journals)||✔||(✔)**|